TAA Program Benefits and Services under the 2009 Amendments

 Rapid Response Assistance - Rapid Response assistance is provided by the Dislocated Worker Unit in the state where you were laid off to groups of workers on whose behalf a petition is filed.
 Rapid Response staff will make employees aware of the different services available to workers after a layoff, and if provided before a petition is filed, will include information on the process of petitioning for certification under the TAA program.
 Learn more about Rapid Response.

-Also if you do not qualify for TAA benefits, you may be eligible for services under the Workforce Investment Act (WIA) Dislocated Worker program or other programs accessible through your local American Job Center.
+Also if you do not qualify for TAA benefits, you may be eligible for services under the Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker program or other programs accessible through your local American Job Center.